STANDARDS & BEST PRACTICES

 What are the criteria used?

 The criteria cover environmental and socio-economic issues.
-Emphasis has been given to sustainable use of resources, protection of the environment and support to local economies through linkages and building of capacity of local communities and employees.
+Emphasis has been given to the sustainable use of resources, the protection of the environment and support to local economies through linkages and building of capacity of local communities and employees.

 What are the levels of certification?